Brown, faux-brick tiles spread along the walls from Harry’s hip. Smudged, cream-painted plaster stretched up to a stark-white, cobweb-dusted ceiling.

 ‘Will it taste as bad as it looks?’
 Harry asked.

 Her eyes glinted.
 He grabbed the goblet and gulped it down.
-Something like burning liquorice coated the inside of Harry’s throat and mouth.
-The fumes stung his nose.
+Something like burning liquorice coated the inside of Harry’s throat and mouth and the fierce fumes stung his nose.

 ‘You actually do seem to be perfectly fine, Mr Potter.’
 Madam Pomfrey frowned.
 ‘Which has come a week or so sooner than I’d’ve expected, but save for another scar, you’ve come away unscathed.’
-She handed him a very small mirror.
+She handed him a miniature mirror.

 A small triangular nick marked the edge of his cheekbone.